 List your research interests.
 This idea is to demonstrate a match with the research topics/areas of the program you are applying to as well as those of the program faculty you may be interested in learning from or being supervised by.
 Use bulleted points for this section.

 Include date, degree conferred (or to be conferred), program of study, name of institution.
 You may also include selected coursework relevant to your intended area of study or research.

 Honours and Achievements / Academic Honours and Awards / Awards and Certificates

 List research experiences (paid and/or volunteer) and/or significant research projects.
 Include project title, supervisor’s name, and if applicable lab or centre name.
 Provide information regarding your specific role.
-Consider including independent research courses, ROP experiences, research-related internships, 300 and 400 level coursework, work-study positions, volunteer/paid work experiences, as well as thesis / Independent Research Projects.
+Consider including independent research courses and projects (IRP's), ROP experiences, research-related internships, 300 and 400 level coursework, work-study positions, volunteer/paid research experiences, as well as undergraduate thesis.

 Publications, Major Reports, Senior Thesis or Literature Reviews

 You may mention publications of your work here.
 If a publication is pending, you may note that, with the expected date and journal.
 If your work is unpublished, consider reports from independent research courses, ROP’s, 300/400 level research reports including literature reviews unless already listed elsewhere.
 Use academic reference format.